 Orbix provides two functions to register a transformer object (an instance of CORBA::IT\reqTransformer).
 You can call both on the CORBA::Orbix object.

 I. The function:

 '''

 // C++

 // In class CORBA::ORB.

-IT_reqTransformer setMyReqTransformer(
+CORBA::IT_reqTransformer setMyReqTransformer(

-IT_reqTransformer transformer,
+CORBA::IT_reqTransformer transformer,

-Environment& env = CORBA::default environment)
+CORBA::Environment& IT_env =

+CORBA::IT_chooseDefaultEnv())

 '''

 registers a transformer object as the default transformer for all Requests entering and leaving an address space.

 2. The function: